rightjs/rightjs-docs/docs/en/docs/util/observer.md

     observes(Function callback)              -> boolean
     observes(String name, Function callback) -> boolean

-Checks if the observer watches the given event or/and callback
+Checks if the observer watches the given event or/and callback.

     var observer = new Observer();
     var callback = function() {};